 We must keep in mind that it is not always apparent that something can cause a national security concern - it could be a different application of technology that is not directly relevant to the deal or perhaps currently intended.
-The Government blocked the proposed acquisition of a Welsh semi-conductor manufacturer citing national security concerns because the target company was a subsidiary of a partially state-owned Chinese company.

 The advantage of notifying voluntarily is that the Government then has a set timeline to respond on the transaction (see below).
-If a matter is not notified but should have been, it can be calledin by the CDL for up to five years from the completion date (or from the commencement date of the Act if it has completed before then), or six months from the date upon which the Government becomes aware of the matter.
+If a matter is not notified but should have been, it can be calledin by the Secretary of State for up to five years from the completion date (or from the commencement date of the Act if it has completed before then), or six months from the date upon which the Government becomes aware of the matter.
 As such, voluntary notification may be useful even if it is felt that the risk of call-in is low, as it will give certainty to the parties to the deal.
-The acquirer, target or seller can make a notification under the voluntary regime.